This post may contain affiliate links. Please read our disclosure policy.

 Be sure to see the recipe card below for exact ingredients and full recipe instructions!

-Next, pour the sugar (and pinch of salt – if not using salted butter) into the bowl with the crushed graham crackers.
+Next, pour the sugar (and pinch of salt – if not using salted butter) and melted butter into the food processor. (or add them into a bowl with the crushed graham crackers, if crushed by hand).

-For an even deeper flavor try using brown sugar in place of granulated sugar.
+TIP: For an even deeper flavor, try using brown sugar instead of granulated sugar.

-Use a fork to toss and mix everything.
+You can also use a fork to toss and mix everything (if done by hand).
 I prefer a fork rather than a spatula or a spoon as it breaks everything up and really incorporates it together well.

 Step 4 | Press into Pie Plate